Smitbafna/FlowRent/README.md

-# Self Protocol + LayerZero (Celo → Base)
+# Self Protocol + LayerZero (Celo → Arbitrum)

-Build a cross-chain verification flow with Self Protocol on Celo Mainnet and forward results to Base Mainnet via LayerZero.
+Build a cross-chain verification flow with Self Protocol on Celo Mainnet and forward results to Arbitrum One via LayerZero.

 ## 📁 Project Structure
 ```